zriyansh/signoz.io/docs/tutorial/jvm-metrics.md

 ---
 id: jvm-metrics
-title: Monitoring Spring Boot JVM Metrics
+title: Spring Boot Applications
+description: View JVM metrics from Spring Boot applications in SigNoz
 ---

 This tutorial shows you how you can visualise JVM metrics from Spring Boot applications in SigNoz.